psu13/mutable-hakyll/posts/yak-shaving-and-typography.md

 _The Art of Computer Programming_ is as good as ever.
 In addition, even though I've never been a fan of the Computer Modern typefaces for whatever reason in those specific books they look good.
 They look especially good printed, but are also *excellent* in PDF form.
 Which is a rare thing.
 There is something about the entire page design of the books that holds them together and makes you forget about how the type still looks a bit off compared to what is in the classic books that Knuth so admired.

 _Digital Typography_ also looks fine.
-It has that more generic "I was formatted with $\rm\TeX$ look to it.
+It has that more generic "I was formatted with $\rm\TeX$" look to it.
 But it's fine.

 In contrast the new editions of the $\TeX book$ and its companions look awful.
 They are clearly not printed by the same machines and on the same paper used for TAOCP.
 The result looks like something I could pull off my inkjet fax machine if I wanted to.
 A disappointment.